andrei-m-code/net-core-push-notifications/README.md

 ### NuGet Package

-The easiest way would be to use [nuget](https://www.nuget.org/packages/CorePush) package.
+The easiest way to get started with CorePush is to use [nuget](https://www.nuget.org/packages/CorePush) package.

 dotnet cli:
 ```